ProvableHQ/leo/documentation/language/overview.md

 ## Pass by Value

-Expressions in Leo are always **passed by value**, which means their values are always copied when they are used as function inputs or in right sides of assignments.
+Leo always **passes expressions by value**.
+Thus, it copies expression values when they are function inputs or appear on the right side of assignments.